Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Introduction

-For the analytic part, we show that \(\ocA^n (x)\) and \(\ocA^0 (x)\) are nonempty and compact in a suitable Wasserstein space and that \(x \mapsto \ocA^n (x)\) converges to \(x \mapsto \ocA^0 (x)\) uniformly on compacts in the Hausdorff metric topology.
+For the analytic part, we show that \(\ocA^n (\nu^n)\) and \(\ocA^0 (\nu^0)\) are nonempty and compact in a suitable Wasserstein space and that \(\ocA^n (\nu^n)\) converges to \(\ocA^0 (\nu^0)\) in the Hausdorff metric topology.
 This result can be interpreted probabilistically as {\em set-valued propagation of chaos}.
-Indeed, when \(\ocA^n (x)\) and \(\ocA^0 (x)\) are singletons, we recover the classical formulation of propagation of chaos.
-To the best of our knowledge, set-valued propagation of chaos was first introduced and investigated in the recent paper \cite{C23c} for a variational controlled SPDE framework.
-In this paper, we provide the first result for the semigroup approach.

-The concept of set-valued propagation of chaos can also be put in the context of model ambiguity.
-It shows that particle systems of families of stochastic models converge to their McKean--Vlasov counterparts in a meaningful topology.
-In this regard, the result provides a natural extension of the classical mean field theory to a setting with ambiguity.
-To illustrate this point of view, we apply our main result to deduce a novel type of propagation of chaos for \(G\)-Brownian motion with drift interaction.

-The observation \(\ocA^0 (x) \not = \emptyset\) provides an existence result for controlled McKean--Vlasov SPDEs in a semigroup framework.
+Indeed, when \(\ocA^n (\nu^n)\) and \(\ocA^0 (\nu^0)\) are singletons, we recover the classical formulation of propagation of chaos.
+To the best of our knowledge, set-valued propagation of chaos was first studied in the recent paper \cite{C23c} for a variational controlled SPDE framework.
+The concept of set-valued propagation of chaos can also be put in the context of model uncertainty.
+It shows that the sets of feasible interacting stochastic models converge to their McKean--Vlasov counterparts in a meaningful topology.
+In this regard, the result provides a natural extension of the classical mean field theory to a setting with uncertainty.
+The non-emptiness of \(\ocA^0 (\nu^0)\) provides an existence result for controlled McKean--Vlasov SPDEs in a semigroup framework.
 In particular, it covers some uncontrolled cases that were studied in \cite{bhatt1998interacting,C23}.
-Our proof for \(\ocA^0 (x) \not = \emptyset\) is based on a particle approximation, not relying on Lipschitz assumptions.
+Our proof for \(\ocA^0 (\nu^0) \not = \emptyset\) is based on a particle approximation, not relying on Lipschitz assumptions.